docker/docs/desktop/kubernetes.md

 To enable Kubernetes in Docker Desktop, go to **Preferences** > **Kubernetes** and then click **Enable Kubernetes**.

-By default, Kubernetes containers are hidden from commands like `docker service ls`, because managing them manually is not supported.
+By default, Kubernetes containers are hidden from commands like `docker ps`, because managing them manually is not supported.
 To see these internal containers, select **Show system containers (advanced)**.
 Most users do not need this option.

 Click **Apply & Restart** to save the settings and then click **Install** to confirm.
 This instantiates images required to run the Kubernetes server as containers, and installs the `/usr/local/bin/kubectl` command on your machine.